macton/dot-utf8/README.md

 ### Description

-Decodes a some UTF-8 data from UTF-16 source, taking into account state from previous data streamed through the encoder.
+Converts UTF-8 source to UTF-16, taking into account state from previous data streamed through the encoder.

-Represented as a JavaScript String with each code unit representing a byte between 0x00 to 0xFF.

 ### Return Value